 Health Tools help you make wise health decisions or take action to improve your health.

 Tests for gonorrhea are done to:

-- See if a gonorrhea infection may be causing symptoms such as painful urination, anal itching or bleeding, vaginal bleeding after intercourse, or abnormal discharge from the penis or vagina.
+- See if a gonorrhea infection may be causing your symptoms.
+These may include pain when you urinate, anal itching or bleeding, vaginal bleeding after intercourse, or abnormal discharge from the penis or vagina.

 - Screen people who are at high risk for a gonorrhea infection.

-- Retest people 3 months after they have been treated for gonorrhea.
+- Retest people several months after they have been treated for gonorrhea.

-- Check for infection in a newborn whose mother had gonorrhea at the time of delivery.
+- Check for infection in your newborn if you had gonorrhea at the time of delivery.